Many or all companies we feature compensate us. Compensation and editorial

 Medical professionals can benefit from two specialized programs: refinancing for medical professionals or refinancing for medical residents.
 Medical and dental residents, for example, can pay just $100 per month during residency.

-The variety of term lengths, competitive rates, and valuable member benefits, such as unemployment protection, make SoFi a standout choice.
+The variety of term lengths, competitive rates, and valuable member benefits make SoFi a standout choice.

 Credible